 At the end of the student’s stay with us we give each student an official sealed certificate as a record of their time with us.

-Visiting Students at St Catherine’s College are able to study from a wide range of subjects.
+Visiting Students at St Catherine’s College can study a wide range of subjects.
 Visiting students are encouraged to choose a subject that benefits them academically but is also an area of personal interest.
-The College would like to give applicants the opportunity to move away from your simply choosing a title from a list.
+The College would like to give applicants the opportunity to move away from simply choosing a title from a list.
 Applicants should use their personal statement to describe what they are interested in studying and what they would like to academically achieve here at St Catherine’s.
 It would also be helpful to know how the subjects or topics the applicant wishes to study fit into their degree (if in fact they do) or whether they are taking the opportunity to study subjects because of their own interests.
 Either approach is equally valid but applicants are required to make sure that their home university is happy with their choices as applicants may wish to obtain academic credit for them.

 To provide you with an illustration of what subjects have been taken in the past by registered visiting students please see here.

-A number of faculties within Oxford publish their course and option syllabi on-line.
+Several faculties within Oxford publish their course and option syllabi on-line.
 These represent a valuable resource for those wanting to find out what might be possible to study and importantly in what terms some subjects may be taught.

 Applicants must choose two subjects that represent their first choices and then offer two alternatives for each term.